I’ll be the first to admit that I’m not sure I would have achieved my results on keto if I hadn’t been intermittent fasting as well.

 First, let’s talk about what you can drink and/or eat during a fasted state.
 You can have anything with zero calories or extremely low calories.

-While fasting, you really should not have any calories, so the basics are drinking water, unsweetened tea, and coffee black.
+While fasting, you really should not have any calories, so the basics are drinking water, unsweetened tea, and black coffee.
 Of course, there are some different variations on this depending on your preferences and comfort levels.
 I have my tea in the mornings sweetened with one of these zero-carb, zero-calorie sugar substitutes.

 Many people will rely on drinking coffee during their fast for several reasons.
 For one thing, if you are fasting for several hours in the morning, not having food or drinks can be hard on your body if breakfast is something you’re used to.